busycalibrating/Adversarial-Training/README.md

 ## 1. To test the Langevin dynamic on a classifier:
 `python -m adv_train.scripts.test_langevin --nb_iter 10 --eps_iter 0.01 --noise_scale 0.4 --sign_flag --model_dir /home/mila/b/berardhu/share/AdversarialTraining/pretrained_models`

-By default this should achieve around 98% error.
-To be able to run this command you need to have access to `/home/mila/b/berardhu/share/AdversarialTraining/pretrained_models` on the mila cluster.
-Let me know if you don't have access to it !

 To change the model against which you want to evaluate the attacker simply use the flag: `--name train_0`.

 -------------------------